edhull/edhull.github.io/_posts/2025-08-23-predbat-docker-tesla.md

         entity_id: select.<site>_operation_mode
         option: "self_consumption"
 ```
-This has been working beautifully for the last week.
+This has been working beautifully.
 The battery charges, discharges, and holds exactly when it needs to.

 My initial attempts had focused on manipulating the battery 'reserve' level up/down to match Predbat's target SoC.
 However, this was clashing with both Predbat's internal behaviour which was trying to maintain a fallback reserve, and also Tesla's behaviour where any reserve value between 80-100 will automatically trigger a full backup cycle which was definitely not ideal!